In this article:

 I will show you the above rules using the example of a double crochet stitch circle which is one of the most frequently used ones.

-How To Crochet a Flat Double Crochet Circle
+How To Crochet a Flat Circle in Double Crochet Stitch

-A double crochet stitch circle is one of the most frequently used variants, so it is great stitch to demonstrate how the principle of flatness works.
+A double crochet stitch circle is one of the most frequently used variants, so it is great stitch to learn how to crochet a circular patterns.

 Materials You’ll Need